Health Care Administration Careers: Paths, Salaries and Job Outlook (2026)

 1. Medical and Health Services Manager

 Medical and health services managers oversee the operational functions of health care facilities, including medical practices, clinics, hospitals and assisted living facilities.
 They may coordinate medical services through tasks such as staff training, scheduling, creating a facility’s care delivery objectives, ensuring legal compliance and monitoring budgets.
-They may also oversee entire facilities, or in larger work environments, manage a specific department or group of professionals.
+Medical and health services managers may also oversee entire facilities or, in larger work environments, manage a specific department or group of professionals.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for medical and health services managers was $110,680 as of May 2023.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for medical and health services managers was $117,960 as of May 2024.

 2. Health Information Manager

-Health information managers (HIMs) oversee a health care facility’s patient records.
+Health information managers (HIMs) oversee health care facilities’ patient records.
 Typical tasks include organizing records into databases, ensuring compliance with patient confidentiality regulations and analyzing insurance provider data to spot payers with a history of audits or denials.
 Because of the continued integration of tech systems in health care, HIMs also maintain a facility’s electronic medical records and are commonly responsible for electronically stored patient data.

 3. Hospital Administrator